tenforce/ember-mu-application-generator/docs/README.md

 Available actions:
 - Clicking on one row will bring you to the detailed view of that specific resources.
 See [show page](#show-page) for more information!
-- The + button above the table gives you an option to create a new resource for this type.
+- Create (+) a new resource for this type.
 On ready-only applications, this button doesn't appear.

 ![Authors](images/index1.png)